ReyAyanami/billing-engine/QUICK_START.md

 You should see a list of supported currencies.

-## Alternative: Docker Only (Without Kafka)
+## Alternative: Minimal Setup (Database Only)

-If you just want to test the database without event sourcing:
+If you just want to test the database without full orchestration:

 1. **Start the database**
 ```bash